Diversity and inclusion best practices

 By taking account of the appropriate key diversity and inclusion best practices, your business should not only grow and flourish but you will find some of the more varied talent being attracted to a company that is seen to be embracing diversity.

 It is also worth noting that the Forbes Insight Survey showed that as many as 50% of diversity and inclusion best practices are not tied directly into diversity but are more akin to those practices desired by employees, such as organisational flexibility and fair treatment.

-As far as priorities go with regard to diversity and inclusion, then some of the focus should be on the recruitment of diverse employees; it’s a good idea to look at ways of attracting more of these types of applicants and then providing them with ways of attaining leadership positions within your company.
+As far as priorities go with regard to diversity and inclusion, then some of the focus should be on establishing a diversity recruitment strategy; it’s a good idea to look at ways of attracting more of these types of applicants and then providing them with ways of attaining leadership positions within your company.